klequis/top-bar/README.md

 # Top Bar
 A React responsive navigation component

-My first try at creating a reusable React component.
+My first try at creating a reusable and configurable React component.
 Suggestions and advice welcome.

 ## About
 - Isn't wrapped-up for easy reuse but could end-up that way.
 Contributions welcome